 We’ve talked to a lot of marketers who want to introduce measurement methods that actually capture incrementality – especially experiments and MMM, but they don’t know where to start pitching it to their teams.

 We’ve put together a template deck on how to “sell” MMM to these stakeholders within your organization.
 The rest of this article will give more context on how to overcome this hurdle and on how to use the template but, if you just want to grab it, it’s embedded below – just make a copy and tailor it to your company.

-To use this template, click the Google Slides button at the bottom-right corner.
-This will open up the slide deck.
+To use this template, click here to open it on Google Slides.
 Then, click “file” -> “make a copy” -> “entire presentation”.
 Then you can change formatting and add or remove any slides you don’t need.